 Reposition how subjects appear on the lock screen

 Even after you apply a lock screen, you can change its appearance in a way that the subject in focus is viewable more clearly or at a different position relative to the lock screen clock.
-To do that, you’ll need to get to your lock screen’s edit mode by unlocking your iPhone, long-pressing on the lock screen and tapping on Customize at the bottom.
+To do that, you’ll need to get to your lock screen’s edit mode by unlocking your iPhone, long-pressing on the lock screen, and tapping on Customize at the bottom.

 Inside the edit mode, you should see a “Pinch to Crop” label at the bottom that indicates which indicates that the wallpaper can be zoomed in and cropped for a more personalized look.

 If the subject is too small, you can use any two fingers to pinch outwards on the screen to zoom in on the picture.
 While doing so, you need to zoom into the subject so you know how much of it appears at the top of your lock screen.
+Let’s say, you want the Buddha statue on the following screenshot to cover a larger area on your lock screen; for that, you’ll have to pinch outwards with your fingers to zoom into the image in such a way that the statue takes the center spot.

 Similarly, you can drag the background with two fingers to reposition the wallpaper to your desired view.
 When you’re in the process of relocating the subject, you need to place it in such a way that its main portion reaches somewhere in the middle of the clock’s height.
+Take a look at the following screenshot to see how we repositioned the Buddha statue from earlier to take up the majority portion of the screen.

 The modified background will now be applied to your lock screen.

-Remove widgets to activate Depth Effect
+Remove widgets to activate the Depth Effect

 To remove a lock screen widget, long-press on your unlocked lock screen and tap on Customize at the bottom.